Selling Nursery Products

 Selling at Farmers Market

-Nursery stock may be sold in either the certified or non-certified section of the market with a few exceptions.
+Nursery stock and seeds may be sold in either the certified or non-certified section of the market with a few exceptions.

 Must obtain a Certified Producer Certificate